apache/apisix-website/website/blog/2022/01/26/apisix-integrate-forward-auth-plugin.md

 ### Addendum: Disable the plugin

-If you have finished using the Forward Auth plug-in, simply remove the `forward-auth` plug-in configuration from the route configuration and save it to turn off the Forward Auth plug-in on the route.
+If you have finished using the Forward Auth plugin, simply remove the `forward-auth` plugin configuration from the route configuration and save it to turn off the Forward Auth plugin on the route.

-Thanks to the dynamic nature of Apache APISIX, there is no need to restart Apache APISIX to turn the plug-in on and off.
+Thanks to the dynamic nature of Apache APISIX, there is no need to restart Apache APISIX to turn the plugin on and off.

 ## Summary